-Full TitleIMCgp100-102: A Phase I, Open-label, Multi-center Study of the Safety and Efficacy of IMCgp100 using the Intra-patient Escalation Dosing Regimen in Patients with Advanced Uveal Melanoma
+Full TitleIMCgp100-102: A Phase I/II, Open-label, Multi-center Study of the Safety and Efficacy of IMCgp100 using the Intra-patient Escalation Dosing Regimen in Patients with Advanced Uveal Melanoma

 Uveal melanoma is a cancer of the eye.
 In this study, researchers will assess increasing doses of the investigational immunotherapy drug IMCgp100 in patients with advanced uveal melanoma.
 Patients will receive a lower dose on the first two weeks, and in the third week and beyond, they will receive a higher dose.

 Tumors are capable of inactivating immune cells called killer T cells and often evade detection by the immune system.
 IMCgp100 is an investigational drug that can refocus a T cell against the gp100 protein in uveal melanoma cells.
 It is given intravenously (by vein).